lkiesow/leihs-wiki/Home.md

 * **Development:** You can extend and adapt leihs to your needs.
 Some specific topics (such as how to help us translate leihs) are covered in the [[leihs-Developer-Guide]].

+* **User guide:** There is no user guide for leihs yet.
+Do you want to write one?
+Feel free to start a new page on this wiki.

 ### Live demo

 You can try out a live installation of leihs at http://demo.leihs.zhdk.ch.
-If the demo happens to be down, please contact Ramon (see [[DevPeople]] page).
+If the demo happens to be down, please contact Ramon at ramon.cahenzli@zhdk.ch.

 Admin user: super_user_1
 Admin pass: pass